Seventh in a series about the Inca Trail

 American explorer Hiram Bingham brought Machu Picchu to the world’s attention in 1911.
 He did not discover it per se.
 Locals had knowledge of the site and one of them guided him.
 Bingham also found graffiti from an earlier visitor.
 When he arrived, Bingham was greeted by two families who were actually farming a portion of the terraces built by the Incas for that very purpose four centuries earlier.
 The rest of the site was overgrown by vegetation.

 The ruins are in remarkable shape considering their exposed location in an area with significant rainfall and earthquakes.
 Some restoration was necessary, of course, but the fact that the structures were standing at all after five centuries without maintenance is a testament to Incan workmanship.
 According to Luis Felipe Villacorta Ostolaza in Machu Picchu: Eternal City, Machu Picchu’s buildings are primarily constructed from granite.
-The achievement in constructing such lasting buildings is all the more remarkable considering the Incas didn’t use wheels or draft animals.
+The achievement in constructing such lasting buildings is all the more remarkable considering the Incas didn’t use wheeled vehicles or draft animals.

 Machu Picchu in Incan Times